 Also speaking at the press conference, Information Minister Lewis Brown called on Liberians to avoid complacency and follow the health protocols in order to keep Liberia safe.

-Brown said he was delighted that Liberia has not reported any case of Ebola in the last twenty-six days and Liberia is determined to be ebola free in the next sixteen days.
+Brown said he was delighted that Liberia has not reported any case of Ebola in the last twenty-six days and Liberia is determined to be ebola-free in the next sixteen days.

-The Incident Management Team replaced the National Ebola Task Force last year after huge public outcry about the poor management of the outbreak.
+The Incident Management Team replaced the National Ebola Task Force last year after a huge public outcry about the poor management of the outbreak.

 President Sirleaf was chair of the National Task Force on Ebola but she later dissolved the task force and appointed Assistant Health Minister Tolbert Nyenswah as head of the Incident Management Team that replaced the task force.